wiredviews/xperience-community-cqrs/README.md

 [![NuGet Package](https://img.shields.io/nuget/v/XperienceCommunity.CQRS.Web.svg)](https://www.nuget.org/packages/XperienceCommunity.CQRS.Web)

 A CQRS implementation influenced by <https://github.com/jbogard/MediatR/>
-combined with <https://github.com/vkhorikov/CSharpFunctionalExtensions> for Kentico Xperience applications.
+combined with <https://github.com/vkhorikov/CSharpFunctionalExtensions> Maybe and Result monads for Kentico Xperience applications.

 ## Dependencies

-This package is compatible with ASP.NET Core 6+ and is designed to be used with .NET Core / .NET 6 applications integrated with Kentico Xperience 13.0.
+This package is compatible with ASP.NET Core 6+ and is designed to be used with Kentico Xperience 13.0

+> Note: This library requires [Kentico Xperience 13: Refresh 1](https://docs.xperience.io/release-notes-xperience-13#ReleasenotesXperience13-Ref1)
+> (Hotfix 13.0.16 and later).

 ## How to Use?